sarajuliefrajtova/english-for-designer/06-thesis/index.md

 The initial concept for the mobile application took shape during the summer semester of 2023 as part of the Digital Design course, presented as a term paper.
 This concept served as a foundational framework for the bachelor thesis, where it underwent significant expansion and refinement.

 #### Initial mobile app concept
+The initial concept for the mobile application took shape during the summer semester of 2023 as part of the Digital Design course, presented as a term paper.
+This concept served as a foundational framework for the bachelor thesis, where it underwent significant expansion and refinement.

 The original app concept also encompassed Desk Research, the establishment of a fundamental style library, UI development, and prototyping.
 Desk Research involved identifying three protopersonas, constructing a Value Proposition Canvas, and examining the current state of the gallery, including its website, information architecture, and presence on social networks.
 These insights laid the groundwork for a basic application framework, which proved invaluable, particularly during the preparation for in-depth interviews conducted as part of the bachelor thesis.